Facebook, Twitter, Google say they’re committed to fighting Russian meddling

 Still, the companies, which initially dismissed the importance of fake news spreading unchecked, said they're committed to ensuring this type of activity is stopped.

-"When it comes to the 2016 election, I want to be clear: The foreign interference we saw is reprehensible and outrageous and opened a new battleground for our company, our industry and our society," Stretch said in his statement.
+"When it comes to the 2016 election, I want to be clear: The foreign interference we saw is reprehensible and outrageous and opened a new battleground for our company, our industry and our society," Stretch said.
 "That foreign actors, hiding behind fake accounts, abused our platform and other internet services to try to sow division and discord -- and to try to undermine our election process -- is an assault on democracy, and it violates all of our values."

 Twitter said that in 2016 following the election, it launched the Information Quality initiative to improve its system for detecting bad automation.
 It also improves machine learning to spot spam, and increases the precision of tools designed to prevent such content from spreading on its platform, it said.
 The company said that since the 2016 election, it has made significant improvements to reduce external attempts to manipulate content visibility.